katrina-macadams/macadams_katrina_bugs/README.md

 ![Puzzle Pieces](./images/pexels-dmitry-demidov-3852577.jpg "Puzzle Pieces")

 # Crushing Bugs / DND Puzzle
-This repo is for demonstrating how to set up a project with branching
+This repo to identify bugs in a DND puzzle and fix them while also documenting the bugs themselves and their solutions.
+The puzzle itself is a DND themed puzzle that allows you to drag and drop various puzzle pieces onto the puzzle board, with the additional functionality of changing the theme.
+The drag and drop, and changing of theme, as well as solving the bugs all happens within JS to explore different aspects of javascript.

 ## Installation
 There is no installation process required.
 Simply download the files to your computer.

 ## Usage
-Open index.html in your browser of choice, then drag the puzzle pieces to the puzzle board and comeplete the puzzle.
+Open index.html in your browser of choice, then drag the puzzle pieces to the puzzle board and complete the puzzle.
 Additionally, change the puzzle themes.

 ## Contributing
 1. Fork it!